Dining: Ethiopian, A la carte: Ethiopian and some international dishes

 Shashemene is the home of the famed Ethiopian Rastafarians, and boasts a Rastafarian museum as well as a few Rasta Bars.
 Activities include visits to the Wondo Genet hot springs, Abijatta National Park and Senkele Wildlife Sanctuary, which was established to protect the endemic Swayne’s hartebeest and is home to 91 species of birds.

-To request availability / quotation, add Haile Hotel, Shashemene, to your shortlist.
+To find out more, or request a quotation, add Haile Hotel, Shashemene, to your list of favourites.

 There are several national parks in the south of Ethiopia, all of which were gazetted for a specific reason – whether it was to protect a certain species, or to conserve a habitat, or something else.
 Bale Mountain National Park is the best known and arguably the most interesting ...